 National Bike Week

 Bike Week in Ireland is a celebration and promotion of all that’s great about bikes and cycling.
-Held in June of each year bike-themed events are organized by Irish local authorities, community groups and cycling groups throughout Ireland You can learn more about and maybe take part between June 22nd and June 30th, 2019 by visiting bikeweek.ie
+Held in June of each year bike-themed events are organized by Irish local authorities, community groups and cycling groups throughout Ireland This year the National Bike Weeks has been rescheduled for September.
+You can learn more about and maybe take part between 19th – 27th September 2020.
+Just visit bikeweek.ie

 Here are 8 reasons to celebrate the bike (some encouragement)